borbware/unity-basics-course/programming/2-lists-loops.md

 Create a loop whose number of iterations is set in an integer variable `numberOfEnemies`.

-Run a loop that many times and write to console a message `Creating enemy 1`, `Creating enemy 2`, etc.
+Run a loop that many times and write the message `Creating enemy 1`, `Creating enemy 2`, etc. to console.

 ## Exercise 2.
 Loops 2
 <!-- _backgroundColor: Khaki -->